How Much Will It Cost?

 Revisiting: How Much Will It Cost To Build

 This brings up one more big question?
 And one more variable — in what country do you live?
 For that matter, if you are in the USA, in what state do you live?
 Cost will certainly differ in various countries, but that too is an issue — in what currency should we think about cost?
 Or in what dimensions?
 Best that you work with your specifics.
-Hopefully we’ve given you some good information, maybe a different perspective, for thinking about cost to build.
+Hopefully we have given you some good information, maybe a different perspective, for thinking about cost to build.

 Don’t let cost deter you.
 Value is what you really want to look at when thinking about a new DIY project.